José González (wrestler): Wrestling career

-Killing of Bruiser Brody
+Death of Bruiser Brody

 In July 1988, González fatally stabbed professional wrestler Frank Donald Goodish, known as Bruiser Brody, backstage during a wrestling event in Puerto Rico.
 González was acquitted of murder in 1989 after a jury accepted that he was acting in self-defense.
 Another wrestler, Tony Atlas, says he witnessed the stabbing in the locker room showers, but the knife used in the stabbing was not recovered.
 Tony Atlas and Dutch Mantel were called to testify, however the subpoenas were mailed late, arriving ten days after the trial ended.
 The investigation was criticised in Dark Side of the Ring and two books about Brody: Bruiser Brody (Crowbar Press) and Brody (ECW Press).

 Home fire

 On August 11, 2014, a fire at González's home destroyed a car, a motorcycle and part of his house.